 Teens have always resorted to violence and threats to handle conflicts, but with increasing anti-bully awareness, the number of arrests for assault and battery have gone up over the last few years.

 It is illegal for anyone under 21 to drink alcohol and the two most common alcohol-related charges faced by minors are minor in possession and drinking and driving.
 California has a zero-tolerance policy for drivers under 21, which means that a minor with a BAC of only .01 can still be charged with drunk driving and face a mandatory one-year license suspension.
-If you are the parent of a minor charged with drinking and driving, it is critical you hire a juvenile DUI attorney in San Diego as soon as possible.

 While California just legalized marijuana use and possession, it is still illegal for minors under 21 to use or purchase.
 Of course, all other illegal drugs are still illegal for minors to use as well.